De Vlijt, Diever: History

+After 1941 the mill became derelict.
+In 1955, the mill was sold to A. Uiterwijk Winkel, and the mill was restored by millwright H J Huberts of Coevorden.
+In 1956 the mill restarted commercial operation, and was worked until 1965.
+However, wind power was rarely used, and the mill fell back into disrepair.
+In 1979, the mill was purchased by the local municipality, and then restored to full working order.

+Since 1981, the mill has stayed in use.
+In the first years after the restoration, this was on a professional basis, but nowadays this is done by volunteers.
+Since then the mill has only needed regular maintenance.
+A new major restoration is expected sometime around 2030.

 Description

 De Vlijt is what the Dutch describe as an "achtkante stellingmolen", a smock mill with a stage.
-It has a three-storey base and a two-storey smock.
+It has a two-storey base and a two-storey smock.
 The stage is 3.75 m above ground level.
 The smock and cap are thatched.
-The four Common sails have aerodynamic lift creating devices on the leading edge using the Fauël system.
+The four Common sails have aerodynamic lift creating devices on the leading edge using the Fauël system, the so-called "jib system".
 They have a span of 18.60 m.
-The sails are carried on a cast-iron windshaft which was cast in 1858 by millwright Fyenoord.
+The sails are carried on a cast-iron windshaft which was cast in 1858 by the Dutch Steam Boat Company Fyenoord of Rotterdam.
 It carries the brake wheel, which has 48 teeth.
 This drives the wallower (27 cogs) at the top of the upright shaft.
 At the bottom of the upright shaft the great spur wheel with 93 cogs drives the lantern pinion stone nut with 25 staves.
 This drives the single pair of French Burr millstones.
 A second pair of millstones is driven by electric motor.
+The mill is also fitted with a grain crusher, two flour dressers, and a "rye breaker", used to roughly grind rye for the traditional pumpernickel-like bread eaten in the local area.

 Public access

-De Vlijt is open to the public on Saturdays from 09:00 to 12:00 (January to April and September to December) and from 09:00 to 16:00 (June to August).
+De Vlijt is open to the public on Saturdays from 09:00 to 12:00 (September - June) and from 09:00 to 15:00 (June to September), and when the mill is running.